Copyright © 2016

 The two watched as the Subalterns returned to the group of friends.
 It was only minutes before a 1st lieutenant joined their group and chatted for a few minutes before walking away to join others of the same rank.

 Thomas wondered why he had not seen the General as yet.
-He was the General's guest and so he stayed with Mister Sharpe and just sipped the small brandy he held as he watched the others.
+He was the General's guest and so he stayed with Mister Grey and just sipped the small brandy he held as he watched the others.

 The Lieutenants passed on their information to a young looking Captain who at one stage looked over at the pair standing alone and off to the side of the bar area.
 The old guard kept to themselves and did not join in with the general chatter of the newcomers.